Note: This post was updated July 2014.

 Another common misconception: “I need a website!”
-We’ve all heard this from clients, and when web tinkerers ask their clients questions like “Why?” and “What’s going on it?” and “What will it say?” they often get a blank stare in response.
+We’ve all heard this from clients, and when web tinkerers ask their clients questions like “Why?” and “Where’s the content?” and “Who are your customers?” they often get a blank stare in response.
 Don’t be that person.

 2. Outline the Goals

 Every project has a desired outcome.
 Once you figure out what the website is, you have to figure out what it’s going to accomplish.
 Ask yourself a few more questions:

 - What actions will users be performing on the site?